Marharyta1995/DS_HW/README.md

 7. Time series analysis
 8. Computer vision (no homework was necessary)

-Towards the end of the course, I have created a final project, please see a separate repository https://github.com/Marharyta1995/Enzyme_predictor
+Towards the end of the course, I have created a final project, please see its separate repository https://github.com/Marharyta1995/Enzyme_predictor